Frank Lloyd Wright Martin house’s Greatbatch Pavilion, Toshiko Mori

 The fact it has a beginning and an end will create an event and then influence concentration.
 The piece would be 50 to 60 minutes long.
 This linearity also leads the audience towards a kind of dramaturgy (zeitgeist) they can follow and transcend.

 Each run is nevertheless different.
-A computer program generates the macro and microscopic form.
-This forms mostly comes from the research and pieces of the past years.
+A computer program generates the macro and microscopic forms.
+This form mostly comes from the research and pieces of the past years.
 The same idea has always been used; from its most elementary to its more complex form.

-As one probably previously understood that the proposed piece is intended to be minimalistic using aggregated simple sonic and visual forms.
-This is very much linked with computer art from the late 1970’s, early 1980’s; an aesthetics period I am very fond of.
+As one probably previously understood the proposed piece is intended to be minimalistic using aggregated simple sonic and visual forms.
+This is very much linked with computer art from the late 1970’s, and early 1980s; an aesthetic period I am very fond of.
 Manfred Mohr, in the picture above, is a pioneer electronic artist.
-Far from being an extravagant style, he rather composes visual generative pieces visitor tend to readers interpret as a musical score.
+Far from being an extravagant style, he rather composes visual generative pieces visitors tend to readers interpret as a musical score.
 He used hyper-cubes as a starting point for all his pieces from his first exhibition in 1971 to nowadays.

 A similar idea is proposed in that piece.
 It is not my intention to play an extravagant laser show with loud lights and sounds.
-It would rather be dimmed and subtle enough visitors would be invited to get closer from the building when outside, or closer to the structure when inside; a true chamber music situation.
-This is where the use of laser gets its fully meaning.
-Alongside sonic grains, these visual grains are tiny enough (high-definition) they are just symbols.
+It would rather be dimmed and subtle enough that visitors would be invited to get closer to the building when outside, or closer to the structure when inside; a true chamber music situation.
+This is where the use of laser gets its full meaning.
+Alongside sonic grains, these visual grains are tiny enough (high-definition) that they are just symbols.

 Not giving a cultural context of the piece would be much less interesting and could eventually just lead to a technological demonstration.
-This is a very complex but interesting question with media-arts in which the medium or the setup is a piece of art by itself.
-I here decide to use the system as an instrument that would also offer the opportunity for a collection of historical pieces to be played in a unique context: a re-materializations of classic computer music pieces which have a strong link with mine.
+This is a very complex but interesting question with media arts in which the medium or the setup is a piece of art by itself.
+I here decided to use the system as an instrument that would also offer the opportunity for a collection of historical pieces to be played in a unique context: a re-materialization of classic computer music pieces that have a strong link with mine.
 It is also a very good pedagogical chance to share and interpret relatively unknown important pieces.
-Depending on the question of rights, I would think of pieces which are not always the best ones but rather a selection that would best fit for that event (sorry, mostly German composers !)
+Depending on the question of rights, I would think of pieces that are not always the best ones but rather a selection that would best fit that event (sorry, mostly German composers !)

 • György Ligeti – Poème Symphonique for 100 Metronomes – 1962 – https://goo.gl/3GNvgZ